ARM-software/SCP-firmware/unit_test/user_guide.md

 ```
 Sadly above code is not complete but gives enough idea about how Unity
 can be used.
 However from SCP-Firmware point of view there are various problems
 that requires some work before above code can be useful.
-Please see below
+Please see below:

 ```
 #include "unity.h"